 Analysts often think that complex problems require complicated regression equations.
 However, studies reveal that simplification usually produces more precise models*.
-When you have several models with similar predictive power, choose the simplest because it is the most likely to be the best model.
+When you have several models with similar predictive power, choose the simplest because it is the most likely to be the best regression model.

 Start simple and then add complexity only when it is actually needed.
 As you make a model more complex, it becomes more likely that you are tailoring it to fit the quirks in your particular dataset rather than actual relationships in the population.
 This overfitting reduces generalizability and can produce results that you can’t trust.

 To avoid overly complex models, don’t chase a high R-squared mindlessly.
 Confirm that additional complexity aligns with theory and produces narrower prediction intervals.
 Check other measures, such as predicted R-squared, which can alert you to overfitting.

 In statistics, statisticians say that a simple but effective model is parsimonious.
 Learn more about Parsimonious Models: Benefits and Selection.

 When you’re deciding on your model, check the residual plots.
 Residuals plots are an easy way to avoid biased models and can help you make adjustments.
 For instance, residual plots display patterns when an underspecified regression equation is biased, which can indicate the need to model curvature.
 The simplest model that creates random residuals is a great contender for being reasonably precise and unbiased.

 Ultimately, model selection statistics alone can’t tell you which regression model is best.
 They just don’t understand the fundamentals of the subject-area.
 Your expertise is always a vital part of the model specification process!
 For more help with the regression model selection process, read my post: Five Regression Analysis Tips to Avoid Common Mistakes.

 Choosing the best regression model is one issue, while choosing the right type of regression analysis for your data is an entirely different matter.